Astoundify/wp-job-manager-regions/readme.txt

 == Description ==

 Adds a "Job Region" taxonomy so the site administrator can control a set of predefined regions listings can be assigned to.

+**Note:** Listings are not filtered by regions.
+They are simply used as an organization tool.

 = Where can I use this? =